 Better served are costumes by Thomas Ignatius and Hannah Elizabeth.
 It’s a shame there’s no one credited for props or make-up because they, combined with the costumes, have an appropriate “cosplay” feel that make the production, for lack of a better term, accessible.
 Especially when the zombies show up.
 (Yes, there are zombies.)
 It’s as if it was meant to give the audience an introduction to LARPing, with Sydney Schwindt’s fight direction putting an emphasis more on actor safety (which is great to have) than visceral impact.
 It’s akin to watching kids play fantasy games that they’re making up along the way.

 As we gathered our things after the final bow, one audience members said she’d like see further installments of Hileman’s story.
 The woman argued that “if Angels in America can take seven hours,” then Hileman’s story should also be given the epic treatment.
 As glad as I was that someone genuinely had a good time at the theatre, I’d suggest that Hileman scale back on the verbiage in whatever future lies ahead of this story.
 The reason words like “muggle”, “hobbit”, and “jedi” enter the wider consciousness – some even being added to the Oxford English Dictionary – is because those words stand out in an otherwise recognizable vernacular.

-Spell Dictionary is the work of someone who noted all the elements of her favorite games and stories, then decided to craft one of her own.
+Spell Eternity is the work of someone who noted all the elements of her favorite games and stories, then decided to craft one of her own.
 The only downside is that it often seems as if she’s telling it for herself alone.